robertoalvarezalonso/sync-google-calendars/README.md

 # sync-google-calendars
 A Google Apps Script to synchronize events between multiple Google Calendars.
 The script checks for updates, deletions, and new events, ensuring that specified calendars remain consistent with each other.

+## Background

+This project arose from the need to display availability in Outlook, considering multiple personal Google Calendars.
+Since Outlook allows adding only one personal calendar, the solution was to create a new Google account, grant access to the calendars to be included for availability, and use this script to combine events into the primary calendar of that account.
+Finally, this primary calendar is used in Outlook to reflect the combined availability.

 ## Features
 * Synchronizes events from non-primary Google Calendars to the primary Google Calendar.
 * Handles event creation, updates, and deletions.